Getting Dumped

 3. Do we have the right governance?

-In our exchange, we went deeper into a specific example.
+Consider this example.
 A director was harping on the CEO about using a metric/KPI as part of their eCommerce initiative.
 My assessment was that the director, based on the phrasing of the question, was behaving like the CEO’s operational adviser and not a director.
 Specifically, the question was asked in this form…

 • Why don’t you use XYZ metric to measure our e-Commerce performance?